tcardona/PSEG-Alexa-Project/Tutorials/HelloWorld/PAGE7.md

 ## Hello World - Publish your skill <a id="title"></a>
 <hr />

 Here is how to publish your skill.
+When you are done with the skill Test page, click Next to go to the Publishing Information page.
-You will first describe and customize your skill, and then submit it for certification, which usually takes less than a week.
+Describe and customize your skill, and then submit it for certification, which usually takes less than a week.
 You will receive an email from Amazon when the skill certification process is complete.